 Is Laurel Falls an easy hike?

 “It’s graded and paved?
 Sounds easy,” you might say.
 “I’m bringing my bike and pets!”
 Not so fast.
 This is still a walk in the mountains.
-The trail is paved at the trailhead, but the pavement is rough and uneven and does not extend the full length of the trail.
+The trail is paved at the trailhead, but many portions of the trail are rough and uneven.
+The pavement does not extend the full length of the trail.
 In addition, there are short, steep sections and steep drop-offs that can become quite slippery.

 Will I see bears on the Laurel Falls trail?

 There are bears nearby.
 There’s no guarantee, of course, that you will run into a bear, but they are all over that part of the park.
 It is important to be prepared and follow proper guidelines if you encounter a bear along the trail.
 For example, in 2010, a bear that had been scavenging trash and food bits left along the trail lost its fear of humans and began to approach them for food.
 It’s unclear if anyone ever fed the bear directly, but it got used to human presence.
 Finally, it approached a visitor in search of a handout, and when it didn’t get what it wanted, it bit a hiker.
 The hiker’s injuries were minor, but the bear had to be put down.

 Is there a bathroom at Laurel Falls trail?

 All this talk about bears has got me thinking about what they do in the woods.
 For us humans, are there bathrooms there?
 Sadly, the answer is no. There are no human bathrooms at Laurel Falls.
 It’s best to go beforehand or stop at the Sugarlands Visitor Center.

 Can you swim at Laurel Falls?

 No. The pools are way too shallow for swimming at Laurel Falls.
 Even if you could, park policy generally warns against swimming near waterfalls.
 It’s too easy to get pulled under by currents.
 Park officials also warn against climbing on the falls.
 The rocks are slippery with mist and algae, so be sure to keep a close eye on children.

 Where is the Laurel Falls trailhead located?